KasiaKab/roadmap-2025-2027/tasks/backlog-m0.md

 # Backlog — M0: Architecture-First Monolith (Oct–Nov 2025)

 🎯 **Goal:**
-Build the first production-ready core of Sala/Coworking — a Spring Boot monolith with solid architecture, data model, and observability.
+Build the first production-ready core of Coworking-Room — a Spring Boot monolith with solid architecture, data model, and observability.

 ---